-hp- Missing 13th Amendment to

 The missing 13th Amendment (to US Constitution in 1819) www.amendment-13.org

-of Nobility Act
+TONA: Title of Nobility Act

-accepts a title of nobility (from a foreign government or principle),
+Any who accepts a title of nobility (from a foreign government or principle),

-like being a B.A.R. lawyer,
+like being a B.A.R. lawyer, cannot be a

 B.A.R.
 British Accredited Registry.
 The American BAR is linked to the British Crown (I think).